-Gotham, produced by Warner Bros.
+Gotham, the series, produced by Warner Bros.
 Television, is a dark but gripping story that brings the dangerously corrupt city of Gotham to life, navigated through the eyes of Detective Gordon.

-- A recap into the most recent season of Gotham
+- A recap of season 5 of ‘Gotham’

-Gotham depicts Bruce Wayne’s (played by David Mazouz) story as a young orphan, and takes the viewer along as he fulfills his life’s destiny, eventually becoming the city’s caped crusader, all while being guided by his own determination.
+‘Gotham’ depicts Bruce Wayne’s (played by David Mazouz) story as a young orphan and takes the viewer along as he fulfils his life’s destiny, eventually becoming the city’s caped crusader, all while being guided by his own determination.

-As fans await news for a possible renewal of ‘Gotham’ Sesson 6 in 2020, let’s revisit Gotham as we know it, and see if a sixth season could really be on its way.
+As fans await news for a possible renewal of ‘Gotham’ Sesson 6 in 2020, let’s revisit Gotham as we know it, and see if a sixth season of the series could really be on its way.

 The third season heavily focused on introducing the Court Of Owls, an organised crime group that was instrumental in the death of Bruce’s parents.
 The secret society is the antagonist of season 3 and was founded by the city’s most influential families, so they could rule the city from the shadows.
 It was interesting to watch their antics unfold up-close throughout the seasons of the series!